channotation/chap/docs/_docs/getting-started/annotation_example.md

 chap -f 4pirtm.xtc -s 4pirtm.tpr -sel-pathway 1 -sel-solvent 16
 ```

-Note that in addition to the pathway selection the above command also specified the solvent selection as all water particles in the system.
-CHAP will never prompt you to ask for a solvent selection and if you do not specify it explicitly, CHAP will only compute radius and hydrophobicity profiles, but not solvent density and free energy profiles.
+Note that in addition to the pathway selection the above command also specifies the solvent selection as all water particles in the system.
+CHAP will never prompt you for a solvent selection and if you do not specify it explicitly, CHAP will only compute radius and hydrophobicity profiles, but not solvent density and free energy profiles.

 When running the above command, CHAP will go through the trajectory frame by frame and run its pathway-finding and solvent-density-estimation algorithms on each frame.
 Subsequently, CHAP will calculate profile time-averages and further summary statistics (such as the local standard deviation).
-Again you can run
+Again, you can run

 ```
 ./path/to/chap/scripts/plotting/Python/chap_plot_pathway_profile.py
 ```

 to generate pathway profile plots.
-In this case the solvent density and free energy profiles should no longer be flat lines and will exhibit a clear dip and peak respectively.
+In this case, the solvent density and free energy profiles should no longer be flat lines and will exhibit a clear dip and peak respectively.
 You may also notice a grey shaded area around each profile.
 The dark gray shade corresponds to the one standard deviation range of the profile and the light grey shaded area corresponds to the minimum-maximum range for that profile over all trajectory frames.
 The dashed blue line in the solvent density profile plot corresponds to the literature value for bulk water number density of ca 33.37 nm<sup>-3</sup>.

 You can also add a visualisation of the pathway to a molecular graphic of the protein.
 To do this, copy the files from `path/to/chap/scripts/visualisation/VMD` to the working directory and then run VMD by typing: